0f3k1/Data-Breaches/chess.com.md

 Before, someone had an email address.

-Great, Now they potentially know:
+Great, now they potentially know:
 ``` john@example.com -> ChessPlayer123 ```

 Just to briefly mention, we do not currently know the exact endpoint or request used for this lookup.
 Chess.com has referred to it as a lookup function, but the sources I reviewed don't document the exact 2026 HTTP request.